telerik/blazor-docs/common-features/input-validation.md

 * [MaskedTextbox](#maskedtextbox)
 * [Sliders](#sliders)

+>tip Telerik offers the [Form Component]({%slug form-overview%}) that lets you generate and manage forms with predefined layouts and less code.

 ## Simple Inputs

 Simple textbox-like inputs do not have any special behavior.
 You need to bind them to a model field that has the desired data annotation attributes set.
 Such inputs are the textbox, numeric textbox and date input.